 Terence Stamp

-Stamp gained wider fame for his role as archvillain General Zod in Superman (1978) and Superman II (1980).
-For his leading role in The Adventures of Priscilla, Queen of the Desert (1994) he earned BAFTA Award and Golden Globe Award nominations.
-He then starred in The Limey (1999) earning an Independent Spirit Award nomination.
-Other films include Wall Street (1987), Young Guns (1988), Star Wars: Episode I – The Phantom Menace (1999), The Haunted Mansion (2003), Elektra (2005), Wanted (2008), Get Smart (2008), Yes Man (2008), Valkyrie (2008), Big Eyes (2014) and Last Night in Soho (2021).
+Stamp gained wider fame for his role as archvillain General Zod in the superhero films Superman (1978) and Superman II (1980).
+For his leading role in the Australian road comedy The Adventures of Priscilla, Queen of the Desert (1994), he earned BAFTA Award and Golden Globe Award nominations.
+He then starred in The Limey (1999), earning an Independent Spirit Award nomination.
+He also acted in films such as Wall Street (1987), Young Guns (1988), Star Wars: Episode I – The Phantom Menace (1999), The Haunted Mansion (2003), Elektra (2005), Wanted (2008), Get Smart (2008), Yes Man (2008), Valkyrie (2008), Song for Marion (2012), and Big Eyes (2014).
+His final performance will be in the upcoming sequel, Priscilla Queen of the Desert 2.

 Biography from the Wikipedia article Terence Stamp.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.